ddm1004/dataCleaningCoursera/CodeBook.md

  * __tidy_data__: Data from that combines the activity, subject, and sensor readings.
 All sensor names are all lower case with periods removed from the data to simplify access to the columns.

 ### Final Variables
-  * __melt_data__: There are four columns, subject, activity, sensor, and reading.
+  * __melt_data__: There are 88 columns, subject, activity, and the sensor names.
 The subject and activity columns are taken directly from the data set, with the subject being a number and the activity being one of LAYING, SITTING, STANDING, WALKING, WALKING_DOWNSTAIRS, or WALKING_UPSTAIRS.
-The sensor column represents the sensor that is being read, while the reading column represents the sensor value read.
+The sensor columns represents the values read from the sensor.
 Units are the same as _X_
- * __sensor_means__: There are also four columns.
-The first three are the same as _melt_data_, while the fourth is the mean reading of the given sensor for the given individual and activity.
+ * __sensor_means__: There are also 88 columns.
+The first two are the same as _melt_data_, while the remainder are the mean reading of the given sensor for the given individual and activity.

 ## Output Files

-Two files are output from the script, tidy_data.csv and sensor_means.csv.
+Three files are output from the script, sensor_means.txt, tidy_data.csv and sensor_means.csv.

  *__tidy_data.csv__: There are four columns, subject, activity, sensor, and reading.
 The subject and activity columns are taken directly from the data set, with the subject being a number and the activity being one of LAYING, SITTING, STANDING, WALKING, WALKING_DOWNSTAIRS, or WALKING_UPSTAIRS.
 The sensor column represents the sensor that is being read, while the reading column represents the sensor value read.
 Units are